RackHD/RackHD/example/README.md

     $ vagrant ssh dev
     $ sudo nf start

-Now that the services are running we can open Virtualbox and power on pxe clients and watch them boot.

 ## TESTING

 Once you've started the services, the RackHD API will be available on your local